 • Deeper integration: It connects directly to back-end systems, ensuring seamless data flow across critical applications.

-• Better for stable core systems: In environments with well-defined, unchanging processes—like finance, payroll, or supply chain—traditional automation delivers long-term efficiency without frequent reprogramming needs.
+• Better for stable core systems: In environments with well-defined, unchanging processes such as finance, payroll, or supply chain, traditional automation delivers long-term efficiency without frequent reprogramming.

 This makes it especially effective for automating tasks in environments where backend access or API integration is limited.